Dyson James Group Ltd – Tax Strategy

 2. Tax planning strategy

 Dyson Holdings Pte Ltd has a documented code of conduct.
-Amongst the principles enshrined in it are compliance with the law and with moral obligations.
-All staff are required to follow these principles, including in all dealings in relation to tax.
-The other companies in the Group also follow these principles.
+Amongst the principles enshrined in it are compliance with the law and with ethical standards.
+All staff are required to follow these principles and to declare compliance with them annually.
+These principles govern all dealings in relation to tax.
+All companies in the Group also follow these principles.

 The Group interprets tax laws in the way it believes they were intended to apply and does not seek to use the tax laws in a contrived manner.
 It expects tax authorities to follow the same principle.